aevilla160/hpc_docs/docs/office_hour.md

 HPC office hours - Every Friday, 10:30 am - 12 pm, ACS Room 312
 Zoom URL:https://ucmerced.zoom.us/j/89487493900; password:895006

+### 6/2/23

+>Q: I'm having trouble downloading a folder or file onto the clusters and I keep getting permission denied.
+>
+>A:  First check whether the original author of the folder or file has given proper read & write access to others or groups.
+Use the command `ls -l` to view all permissions in your current directory or `ls -l <filename>` to view only the permissions for that specified file.
+To download a folder or file user must ensure that they have __read__ access.
+If user __does__ have proper read and/or other permissions for the folder or file, but still continue to get error or fail messages about permission denied then try to go back a directory(folder) using the `cd ..` command.
+Then create a new directory using the `mkdir <foldername>` command and try reading(downloading) the orignal folder or file in the newly created directory.

+>Q: Can I let this folder/file download in the background?
+>
+>Yes users can run the download or transfer of data using `<command> & `.

 ### 4/28/23
 >Q: I am new to High-Performance Computing, where do I begin?
 >